 As the world now knows, children apprehended at the southern border or in the course of an U.S. Immigration and Customs Enforcement raid are placed into federal detention.
 Those who are able to reunify with family in New England are often referred to IINE and are released into the care of a sponsor, usually a family member, while their legal status in the U.S. is clarified.
 In addition to certifying the safety and suitability of the U.S. sponsor’s home, IINE provides support to children and teens during this transition period by offering critical legal aid and linking the children and their sponsors to community resources.

-IINE’s bi-lingual, licensed case managers advocate for each child as they navigate federal reunification guidelines, and are responsible for visiting the child in his/her new home in the U.S. IINE staff provide the reunited family with referrals to attorneys, schools, libraries, museums, health facilities, food banks, crisis hotlines, and other resources tailored both to the family’s local community and any needs or interests that may have been identified.
+IINE’s skilled case managers advocate for each child as they navigate federal reunification guidelines, and are responsible for visiting the child in his/her new home in the U.S. IINE staff provide the reunited family with referrals to attorneys, schools, libraries, museums, health facilities, food banks, crisis hotlines, and other resources tailored both to the family’s local community and any needs or interests that may have been identified.
 Depending on the individual situation, a case manager may also help develop a stress management plan with the child, work out a family safety plan with both the child and the sponsor, and discuss family support strategies with the sponsor.